rickhull/conway_deathmatch/README.md

 Inspiration
 ---
+This project was inspired by http://gameoflifetotalwar.com/ (hereafter CGOLTW).
+You should check it out.
+It updates the classic set of rules, which support only a single population, for multiple populations which are able to compete for space and population.

+This project exists not to compete with CGOLTW but as a supplementary project for exploration and learning.
+My initial motivation was to make a "[proving ground](https://github.com/rickhull/conway_deathmatch/blob/master/bin/proving_ground)" for searching for simple shapes and patterns with high birth rates for determining successful CGOLTW strategies.

 Coming into this project, I had significant background knowledge concerning Conway's Game of Life, but I could not have recited the basic rules in any form.
 After being inspired by competing in CGOLTW, I read their [one background